airbnb/javascript/README.md

 ## <a name='hoisting'>Hoisting</a>

   - Variable declarations get hoisted to the top of their scope, their assignment does not.

+    *RMW: not sure we should be using hoisting if we can avoid it.
+Declare your shit before you use it*

     ```javascript
     // we know this wouldn't work (assuming there